Schema architecture

 The remaining arrays group design properties by condition:

 • variants — by variant.
-Each entry has a name and its own properties map, plus optional spacing, sizing, and typography sections.
+Each entry has an identifier and its own properties map, plus optional spacing, sizing, and typography sections.

 • sizes — by size, including size-specific spacing, sizing, and typography.